asa-davis/SpiceTrader/README.md

     - have camera rotate when you turn
     - random items
     - health bars
+    - customize starting stats at beginning of game, fallout style

 - Fixes/Refactoring
     - merge village factory class with ent factory.
 What do we do with village location inner class???